alex/what-happens-when/README.rst

 If a packet is dropped
 ----------------------

-Sometimes, due to network congestion or flaky hardware connections, TLS packets will be dropped before they get to their final destination.
+so Sometimes, due to network congestion or flaky hardware connections, TLS packets will be dropped before they get to their final destination.
 The sender then has to decide how to react.
 The algorithm for this is called `TCP congestion control`_.
 This varies depending on the sender; the most common algorithms are